-The first quarter saw an uptick in both the median sales price and first-quartile sales price for the Dallas-Fort Worth-Arlington MSA (Figure 1).1 The year-over-year (YOY) growth in median sales price and first-quartile sales price in the Dallas-Fort Worth-Arlington MSA measured 21.8 percent and 22.9 percent, respectively, significantly higher than average YOY growth for the first quarter (Table 1).
-The median sales price measured $375,000, while the first-quartile sales price measured $290,000.
-Meanwhile, median family income grew a robust 9.4 percent from 2021 to 2022 (Table 2).
-However, despite strong growth in family income, the more substantial increase in home prices will continue to squeeze purchase affordability, the ability of a household to buy a home.
+The second quarter saw a continued uptick in both the median sales price and first-quartile sales price for the Dallas-Fort Worth-Arlington MSA (Figure 1).1 The year-over-year (YOY) growth in the median sales price and first-quartile sales price in the Dallas-Fort Worth-Arlington MSA measured a robust 20.8 percent and 23.6 percent, respectively, significantly higher than average YOY growth for the second quarter (Table 1).
+The median sales price measured $428,000; the first-quartile sales price, $330,000.
+Meanwhile, following years of generally sluggish growth, family income witnessed robust growth.
+From 2021 to 2022, median family income in the Dallas-Fort Worth-Arlington MSA increased 9.4 percent (Table 2).
+However, as long as the rise in home prices continues to outpace the increase in income, purchase affordability, or the ability of a household to buy a home, will continue to diminish.

 1 The first quartile reflects the lowest-priced 25 percent of homes sold in a particular geography.
 The first-quartile sales price represents the highest home price among those lowest-priced 25 percent of homes sold.
 If the price of the lowest 25 percent of homes sold ranges from $100,000 to $150,000, then the first-quartile sales price would be $150,000.